Grounds for disciplinary action

 Penalty notices are a quick and efficient way of dealing with minor offences.
 NSW Fair Trading can serve a penalty notice on a person if there is evidence that they have committed an offence under the Act or Regulation.

-The aim of the penalty notice scheme is to encourage changes in an agent’s conduct to achieve compliance with the laws.
+The aim of the penalty notice scheme is to encourage agent conduct that complies with the laws.
 NSW Fair Trading has guidelines on the use of penalty notices to ensure that the integrity of the penalty notice scheme is maintained and that it is used consistently and only for appropriate offences, that is, offences of a minor or technical nature.
 Circumstances where stronger disciplinary action would be more appropriate might include repeat or deliberate offences or behaviour that has caused serious detriment to consumers.

 Penalties under the Act reflect the seriousness of offences.
 For example, a person who commits trust account fraud will be guilty of an indictable offence and liable to imprisonment for a term of up to 10 years.
 A maximum penalty of $22,000 will apply for unlicensed trading by a corporation and $11,000 for an individual.
 Similar penalties apply for collusive practices at auction sales.
 Disciplinary action by the Secretary may be reviewed by NCAT.